mvp5464/interviewPrep/JavaScript.md

 # accessing object method
 name = person.fullName();

-# CHECKING WHETHER A PROPERTY EXISTS ON AN OBJECT OR NOT
+# CHECKING WHETHER A PROPERTY EXISTS ON AN OBJECT OR NOT (REVISE)
 const person = {
   name: "John",
   age: 30,